mcampora/sm-cli/README.md

 # SageMaker Unified Studio CLI

-A command-line interface (CLI) tool to simplify the creation and management of AWS resources.
+A command-line interface (CLI) tool to simplify the creation and management of AWS SageMaker Unified Studio resources.

-I was able to create a domain, invite accounts to this domain (ie. dev, test, prod), activate blueprints in these accounts, discover the settings coming with these blueprints, create a project profile with custom settings (ex. the GitHub organization), create projects with custom parameters (ex. the associated GitHub repo).
+Using this tool, I was able to create a domain, invite accounts to this domain (ie. dev, test, prod), activate blueprints in these accounts (ie. tooling, LakeHouse, Workflow), discover the settings coming with these blueprints, create a project profile with custom settings (ex. the GitHub organization), create projects with custom parameters (ex. the associated GitHub repo).

-Ultimately the goal of this POC is to illustrate how to manage the lifecycle of a given pipeline (from development to production).
+Ultimately the goal of this POC was to illustrate how to manage the lifecycle of a given transformation pipeline (from development to production).

-## Features

-- Simple CLI interface for AWS resource management
-- Secure credential handling using a local credentials file
+A GitHub Actions workflow is building a wheel and publishing it to an S3 bucket.

 ## Installation